oofchikkn/jsprac/README.md

 a

 Thanks for watching my coding progress!
 If you want to follow along, please use the lessons at https://www.udemy.com/course/the-complete-javascript-course/.
 On sale now!

+Coding Tips:
+1. You can generate a HTML structure by typing an exclamation mark and right clicking in VS Code.